-39 Commonwealth was built as the home of Isaac Danforth Farnsworth, treasurer of the Boston Wharf Company.
-He was unmarried and previously had lived at the Revere House hotel.
+39 Commonwealth was built for Isaac Danforth Farnsworth.
+He was treasurer of the Boston Wharf Company.

 Isaac Farnsworth purchased the land for 39 Commonwealth, with a 26 foot frontage, on July 1, 1871, from Samuel H. Walley.
-It was part of a 28 foot lot which had originally been purchased from the Commonwealth by Freeman Allen on October 31, 1860.
-Samuel Walley sold the remaining 2 feet of the lot to Elisha Atkins for 37 Commonwealth.
+It was part of a 28 foot lot which had originally been purchased from the Commonwealth of Massachusetts on October 31, 1860, by Freeman Allen.
+On the same day, Samuel Walley sold the 2 feet strip to the east to Elisha Atkins for 37 Commonwealth.
+Elisha Atkins purchased the remaining 28 feet of the land for 37 Commonwealth in October of 1871.

 Click here for an index to the deeds for 39 Commonwealth, and click here for further information about the land between the north side of Commonwealth and Alley 423, from Berkeley to Clarendon.